 A Management, Instrumentation, and Discovery Server also known as a MID server is a Java application that runs as a Windows service or UNIX daemon on a server in your local network.
 It is responsible for allowing the communication between the ServiceNow instance and external systems.

 Why Use a MID Server?

-ServiceNow has several applications like service mapping, discovery, operational intelligence etc. that need to interact with external systems, but that cannot happen directly, so that’s where MID server comes into the picture.
+ServiceNow has several applications like service mapping, discovery, operational intelligence, etc. that need to interact with external systems, but that cannot happen directly, so that’s where a MID server comes into the picture.
 Configuration of the MID server is an important aspect in implementing an effective discovery.
-A MID server is installed in the client’s internal network which allows it to have access to the client’s IT infrastructure, thereby providing the required information for discovery.
-The below fig. depicts the whole configuration.
+A MID server is installed in the client’s internal network, which allows it to have access to the client’s IT infrastructure, thereby providing the required information for discovery.
+The below image depicts the whole configuration:

 So, to sum it up, it is most likely that moving forward, companies will have a rapidly growing IT infrastructure, and to keep track of all the applications and devices in their networks manually, would be quite difficult.
 Therefore, using ServiceNow discovery would be an effective solution.

 We excel with ServiceNow’s IT Service Management (ITSM) capabilities.
 ITSM refers to all the activities involved in designing, developing, deploying, supporting, and managing the life cycle of IT services.
 We can help customers and prospects consolidate to a single, modern cloud IT solution using the Now Platform and IT service and operations workflows to increase IT productivity, predict and prevent issues, and deliver compelling service experiences.

 We have ServiceNow certified Implementation Specialists in IT Service Management, Customer Service Management, Human Resources, CMDB, Discovery, and App Engine and Administration.
 We can holistically assess and address a broad range of workflow integration projects with the ability to deliver success from concept to launch and beyond.